-Our procedures at Innovative Pain Solutions are done under fluroscopic guidance in the office setting.
+At Innovative Pain Solutions, our procedures for common pain conditions are done under fluoroscopic guidance in the office setting.
 Dr. Kalia and our team are very experienced and strive to make the procedure a comfortable experience for the patient.

 Head, Neck and Spinal Conditions

 This is the irritation or compression of one or more nerve roots to the spine.
 Because these nerves travel to the shoulders, arms, and hands, an injury in the cervical spine can cause symptoms in these areas.

 Cervical Radiculopathy may result from a variety of problems with the bones and tissues of the cervical spinal column.
 One common cause is a herniated disc.
 The bulge caused by a herniated disc can press harmfully against a nerve root.

 Another common cause of nerve root injury is degenerative disc disease.
 It occurs when a spinal disc weakens, allowing vertebral bones above and below the disc to get out of position and pinch nearby nerve roots.

 Spinal Stenosis is another cause and occurs when bone discs, or joints of the spine, degenerate.
 Boney spurs result and can push into the spinal canal.
 It can cause harmful pressure.

 Facet Joint Syndrome (Also Called Osteoarthritis)